Year 5

 This is also a space where we will share and celebrate some of the interesting and exciting activities we carry out at school.

-For your information, PE lessons will take place on Tuesday and Wednesday; please ensure that children bring an appropriate kit for PE days in a small bag.
+For your information, PE lessons will take place on Tuesday and Wednesday afternoons up until half term.
+After February half term, PE lessons will continue on Tuesday, and swimming lessons will take place on Friday afternoons, replacing the Wednesday PE session.
+Please ensure that children bring an appropriate PE kit in a small bag on these days.

-Homework activities will continue to be issued on a Friday, via Teams, to be handed in the following Wednesday.
-As part of their homework children will be expected to write spelling sentences each week.
-The children will all be given a paper copy of their spelling words; the words can also be located in the assignment section of Teams.
-Spelling tests will continue to take place on Friday.
-Each week for homework there will be an additional task alternating between a maths task and a topic related task from the homework grid.
-The new topic related homework grid will also be available in the files section of Teams.
-We will also continue to use MyMaths for some of the maths homework activities.
-Children’s usernames and passwords will remain the same as last year.
-Each week a reminder of the homework activities will be posted on the chat function of Teams.
-The first homework will be issued on Friday 12th September and will be spelling sentences and a maths related task.
+Homework will continue to be issued on a Friday via Teams and should be handed in by the following Wednesday.
+As part of their homework, children will be expected to write spelling sentences each week.
+All children will be given a paper copy of their spelling words, which will also be available in the Files section of Teams.
+Spelling tests will continue to take place on Fridays.
+Each week, there will also be an additional homework task, alternating between a maths task and a topic-related task from the homework grid.
+The new topic homework grid will be available in the Files section of Teams.
+We will also continue to use MyMaths for some maths homework activities.
+Weekly reminders of homework expectations will be posted on the Teams chat.

-Information with regards to Autumn Term events and forthcoming clubs will be sent in the September newsletter and will be included on the school website.
+Further information about events taking place this term and any forthcoming clubs can be found in the school newsletter and on the school website.

-I would like to take this opportunity to thank you for your continued help and support.
+I would like to take this opportunity to thank you for your continued support.

 Mr Rhodri Jenkins